List of railway stations in Worcestershire: Stations

 The following table lists the name of each station, along with the year it first opened, and the district in which it is situated.
 The table also shows the train operating companies who currently serve each station and the final three columns give information on the number of passengers using each station in recent years, as collated by the Office of Rail Regulation, a Government body.
 The figures are based on ticket sales.

-The data from 2019-20 onwards, but particularly 2020-21 and 2021-22’s data, has been affected by the COVID-19 pandemic in the United Kingdom.